cepthomas/Notr/README.md

 - Lists with customizable bullets.
 - Markdown-like quotes and raw text also act like comments.
 - Tables with insert/delete column, fit, sort.
 Loosely based on https://github.com/wadetb/Sublime-Text-Advanced-CSV.
-  Note that this could be ported for general purpose use.
+  This could be ported for general purpose use.
 - Auto highlight - supplements [SbotHighlight](https://github.com/cepthomas/SbotHighlight) (recommended).
 - Render to html with [SbotRender](https://github.com/cepthomas/SbotRender) (recommended).
 - After editing your color-scheme, you need to close and reopen affected views.
+- Multiple notr projects.

-## Example
+## Example TODO1 fix all

 [The spec](example/notr-spec.ntr) provides an example of the features.
 If the plugin is installed it will look something like this: